leaffur/mcvis/README.md

 # Reference

-**mcvis: A new framework for collinearity discovery, diagnostic and visualisation**.
-Lin.
-C, Wang, Y.X.
-K and Mueller S.
+  - *Lin, C., Wang, K. Y. X., & Mueller, S. (2020). mcvis: A new framework for collinearity discovery, diagnostic and visualization.
+    Journal of Computational and Graphical Statistics, In Press.*